ecssiah/libgdx-and-jruby/README.md

 These will take a float to an integer and an integer to a string.
 There are more .to_ methods and other builtins like .abs and exponentiation.

     @float**3
+    @float *= 3.14
+    @float <=> 0     #Works as a sign operator return 1, 0, -1 depending on the sign of the number

-To make it run the Initializer must be updated to include all of the new imports and require statements for the scripts you want to use.
+To make it run, the Initializer must be updated to include all of the new imports and require statements for the scripts that are now used by GameScreen.rb.

     require 'java'